cspray/SpraySole/doc/003-roadmap.md

 - More transparent and flexible handling of options and arguments with Commands
 - App configuration added to allow changing runtime behavior of SpraySole
+- Streamline exceptions and refactor all used to be SpraySole derived.

 ## v0.3.0